Recognising a stroke

 A stroke usually happens very suddenly, and can be life-threatening.
 You have to act fast to ensure successful treatment and recovery.
 But how do you recognise the signs of a stroke and respond correctly?

 Because every second counts when someone has a stroke, it’s very important to recognise the symptoms correctly.
 Acting quickly can save lives and prevent long-term disability.
+This also applies if the symptoms occur and then just disappear of their own accord.

 How do I recognise the signs of stroke?